-History tells that migration has been an essential ingredient of development and human welfare.
+To sum up, history tells that migration has been an essential ingredient of development and human welfare.
 However, unless regulated by appropriate laws and policies, migration entails high costs in violations of rights of persons, in social disruption, in reduced productivity, and in lost opportunities for development.
-Migration must be governed under the rule of law, with the involvement of key stakeholders across government, in parliaments, social partners --unions especially, civil society, and migrants themselves.
+Migration must be governed under the rule of law, with the involvement of key stakeholders across government, in parliaments, social partners --unions especially - civil society, and migrants themselves.